-President and CEO Akira Hiruma heads a company that has north of 5000 employees.
+President and CEO Akira Hiruma heads this photonics company that has north of 5000 employees.

 A spinoff from Universitat Politècnica de València established in 2019, iPronics founders Ivana Gasulla, Jose Capmany, Daniel Pérez López, and Prometheus DasMahapatra’s focus is to revolutionize the future of integrated photonics.